Wondering whether you should get travel insurance when you visit Dubai?

 Getting travel insurance for Dubai is mandatory only if you need a visa to enter the United Arab Emirates (of which Dubai is a part of).
 You won’t be able to apply for a visa unless you show proof of having obtained travel insurance.

-Visit Insubuy to compare and purchase a travel insurance plan that meets the mandatory requirements for your visit to Dubai.
+Click here to get a free quote and purchase a travel insurance plan that meets the mandatory requirements for visitors to Dubai.

 But if you don’t need a visa to enter the UAE – or if you can get a Visa on Arrival – then you are exempt from the travel insurance requirement.